Top 10 Contract Mistakes That Can Sink Your Startup

 Why These Mistakes Make Startups Unfundable

 Investors don’t just invest in an idea—they invest in companies with sound legal and operational foundations.
-Contract mistakes, particularly those involving intellectual property, equity, or privacy, can be major deal-breakers.
+Contract mistakes, particularly those involving intellectual property or privacy, can be major deal-breakers.
 Investors are quick to spot these red flags, and such errors can lead to delays or even the complete collapse of funding opportunities.
 In this workshop, Eli Mansour will show you how to create well-structured, investor-friendly contracts that protect your startup and make it more attractive to investors, partners, and acquirers.

 Don’t miss this opportunity to safeguard your startup’s future and position your company for long-term success.